-A family's decision to apply for, receive, or refuse other housing assistance must not affect the family's placement on the HCV waiting list, or any preferences for which the family may qualify.
+A family's decision to apply for, receive, or refuse other housing assistance must not affect the family's placement on the HCV waiting list.

 The PHA will not merge the HCV waiting list with the waiting list for any other program the PHA operates.